NBR: Neutralization Based Reclamation: NBR

 \textbf{Phase 2:} reservation\todo[size= ]{shall use reservation$\Phi$}.
 This is a \textit{conceptual stage} that does not necessarily correspond to any data structure code.
 However, this is where a key \nbr operation will be invoked.
 At this point, one must be able to identify all shared objects that will be modified by the operation in the next phase, so they can be provided to \nbr.
 We call these \textit{reserved} records.

 \textbf{Phase 3:} \wtp ({\em write phase}).
 Accesses (reads/writes/CASs) to global variables, and system calls, are permitted.
 Accesses (including write/CAS) to shared records are permitted only if the records are \textit{reserved}.
-To understand what could go wrong if the last rule is violated we need to understand \nbr, so we will return to this rule with an example in \secref{exwtp}.
+To understand what could go wrong if this restriction is violated, we need to better understand \nbr, so we will return to this restriction with an example in \secref{exwtp}.

-Finally, threads not executing a data structure operation are said to be in a {\em quiescent phase}.
+Finally, threads not executing a data structure operation are said to be in a {\em quiescent phase} (essentially the same as phase 0).

-After explaining form of a data structure operation required by \nbr and general rules that one should be aware of, we now move to explain our methodology in the ensuing sections.